tahirhussainswe/tahirhussainswe/README.md

 ### **ENIGMATIX PVT LTD.**
 **Backend Developer** (Mar 2022 - Present)
 At Enigmatix, I have gained strong backend development skills, focusing on Python, Django, and Django REST Framework (DRF).
-I worked on two key projects—a Vendor Management System and a Shopping App—where I helped design and develop backend systems.
+I worked on key projects like a Vendor Management System and Social Shopping Apps where I helped design and develop backend systems.
 I have also worked on more than 10 projects, improving code quality through bug fixes, performance enhancements, and ensuring smooth functionality.

 My expertise includes API design, database management, and system integration.
 I have resolved various technical challenges, delivering reliable and scalable solutions to meet both project and business needs.